 Physical Abuse: DO NOT WAIT!

 Listen, emotional abuse is awful and can make you completely miserable.
 But physical abuse is a whole other ball of wax.
-While you should never stay in an abusive situation, when physical abuse is a factor, there is absolutely no fixing it – and your life could literally depend on you getting away safely.
+While you should never stay in an abusive situation, you have to remember that when physical abuse is a factor, there is absolutely no fixing it – and your life could literally depend on you getting away safely.

 Ask yourself, does your significant other: